SbTobe/front-end-environment/README.md

 # front-end-environment
 Front end environment
 original repo taken from https://github.com/bradtraversy/webpack-starter
-cleaned this up for personal use to have an environment to refer too without any actual code.
+cleaned this up for personal use to have an environment to refer to without any actual code.
 # Webpack App Starter

 Frontend environment for building JavaScript applications